My-UofE/ECM1410-2425-REFDEF-Coursework/README.md

 # ECM1410-2425-REFDEF-Coursework

 The ECM1410 REFDEF coursework follows the a modified version of the coursework given in term 2 but with different games types and score systems.
+Should you have any questions or issues while completing the work please contat the module teaching staff.

 (See the PDF for full instructions)